walmartlabs/circus/README.md

 ### AMD Compatibility Mode

 Circus can be configured to generate builds that can be consumed by require.js and other AMD build environments.
-This is done by specifying the `exportAMD` build flag, which will cause all exported Circus modules to be registered with the `define` API.
+This is done by specifying the `output.exportAMD` build flag, which will cause all exported Circus modules to be registered with the `define` API.
 Users of this mode will also need to specify the proper path configuration within the AMD environment in order to properly link to the shared file.
 The `amdPaths(config, optimizer)` helper method is provided as a mechanism to create this mapping.

 ## CSS Loading